 There are many UK universities that offer foundation years for students that want to enter their undergraduate programmes.
 New programmes are being launched regularly, so search online for the most up to date lists of available courses.

 Universities in many different countries are offering foundation year programmes too – and there are thousands of options available.
-You can find a list of options on this page, although bear in mind that studying overseas may have significantly higher costs for UK students.
+At UWS London, we specialise in our International Foundation Programme.
+However bear in mind that studying overseas may have significantly higher costs for UK students.

 However, it is not just universities that are offering foundation years.
 Some further education colleges and specialist schools offer the foundation year programme on behalf of, or in partnership with a local university, so be sure to do appropriate research to find the best programme for you before deciding.